abtincbrians/selenium-phpunit-framework/README.md

 ## Selenium + PHPUnit Black Box Testing Framework
 =================================================

-This is a proof-of-concept black box testint framework + test scaffolding that seeks to integrate PHPUnit and Selenium.
+This is a proof-of-concept black box testing framework + test scaffolding that seeks to integrate PHPUnit and Selenium.

 ## GETTING STARTED